microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     SELECT * FROM sys.dm_user_db_resource_governance;
     ```

     Examine the columns from the result set.
 This allows you to view limits without always having to look at the documentation.
-You can learn more about this DMV at https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-user-db-resource-governance-azure-sql-database.
-You can also read more about limits at https://docs.microsoft.com/azure/azure-sql/database/resource-limits.
+You can learn more about this DMV at https://learn.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-user-db-resource-governor-azure-sql-database.
+You can also read more about limits at https://learn.microsoft.com/azure/azure-sql/database/resource-limits-vcore-single-databases.

 1. Create a basic table with data

-    Let's create a simple data and populate it with data.
+    Let's create a simple table and populate it with data.
 You will use this table later in this module as part of a disaster recovery situation.
 In the context of the user database execute this query:

     ```tsql
     DROP TABLE IF EXISTS dontdropme;